dstftw/youtube-dl/.github/ISSUE_TEMPLATE/6_question.md

 ## Question

 <!--
 Ask your question in an arbitrary form.
-Please make sure it's is worded well enough to be understood, see https://github.com/ytdl-org/youtube-dl#is-the-description-of-the-issue-itself-sufficient.
+Please make sure it's worded well enough to be understood, see https://github.com/ytdl-org/youtube-dl#is-the-description-of-the-issue-itself-sufficient.
 -->

 WRITE QUESTION HERE